-At one time we as a state led the nation in educational innovation.
+At one time we as a state helped lead the nation in educational innovation.

 We sure did.
-We were considered one of the most progressive public education state systems in the country.
+We were considered one of the most progressive public education state systems in the southeast.

 But that was before teachers were not allowed to be “at” the table any longer.

-However, there is one way that the table ( and the menu) can be reclaimed: voting on issues like public education in November.
+However, there are ways that the table ( and the menu) can be reclaimed.